In the course of implementing the Bologna Reform, the University of Basel has been developing around 40 PhD programs since 2010.

 PhD programs also help facilitate excellent local, national and international networking.

-The Univesity of Basel is now entering a consolidation phase of its doctoral education while identifying potential topics for the development of new Graduate Schools and/or doctoral programs together with the members of the Doctoral Commission (Doktoratskommission).
+The University of Basel is now entering a consolidation phase of its doctoral education while identifying potential topics for the development of new Graduate Schools and/or doctoral programs together with the faculties, represented by their members in the Doctoral Commission (Doktoratskommission).